-The amount of Service Tax payable to the tax authority is included as part of the payables in the balance sheet.
+The amount of Service Tax payable to the tax authority is included as part of the payables in the statement of financial position.

-(w) Related Parties
+(x) Related Parties

 A related party is defined as follows:

 - (a) A person or a close member of that person's family who: - (i) has control or joint control over the Company; - (ii) has significant influence over the Company; or - (iii) is a member of the key management personnel which includes the Directors, Chief Executive Officer and Senior Management Team of the Company or parent of the Company.